-Anne Glynn Online and Face to Face Counsellor/ Psychotherapist BACP Accredited.
+Online and Face to Face Counsellor/ Psychotherapist BACP Accredited

 I am a BACP Accredited Counsellor/Psychotherapist and have worked with many clients who have sought help for a wide range of problems such as abuse, affairs, addiction,anxiety, bereavement, cultural difficulties, depression, divorce,gambling, infidelity, intrusive thoughts, difficulties in relationships, 'people pleasing', narcissism, sexuality and trauma.

 I believe that talking to a perceptive and skilled listener can make a real difference.
 I also maintain that one of the most important factors in your therapy is the relationship you establish with your counsellor since, if it is one of trust and frankness, it can allow for a unique kind of exploration rarely possible outside of this situation.
 Therefore, I aim to offer you my undivided attention and will do my best to understand you, your inner world and the things which trouble or confuse you.

-I work integratively which means that I draw from a range of therapeutic approaches but I am most influenced by psychodynamic ways of understanding distress.
+I am most influenced by psychodynamic approaches to understanding distress.
 In other words, I will be interested to explore with you how the past may be affecting you in the present, how your original styles of attachment might influence current relationships, including the one you form with me, and the patterns which may be repeating in your life.
 The defences which you have developed to protect yourself will be of interest to me and we may consider how well these are serving you and to what extent they have become obstacles.
 I will respectfully challenge you where appropriate and will support you in the changes which you would like to make.

 I offer face to face sessions and am also able to offer Skype counselling if appropriate.